Ingredients

 - Post stock adjustments

 Waste entries reduce ingredient stock.
+When waste is posted, Mathership creates a stock movement and reduces the ingredient quantity.
 Examples:- Spoiled tomatoes

 - Broken bottles